Skip to content

 • Check that the 'same as Default Week' button is selected (dark green).
 Selecting this will bring up the next two blocks.

-• Check that the hours in a typical week (2L) have updated to the new hours (DW) if this has changed.
-The system calculates this automatically.
-Note that this number is in hours/minutes, so 37.5 will show as 37:30
+• Check that the hours in a typical week (2L) have updated to the new hours (DW).
+This number is in hours/minutes, so 37.5 will show as 37:30

 Save your changes.

-If the employee's Otherwise Working Days have changed, update and check the following:
+If the employee's Number of Working Days has changed, update and check the following:

 In the Standard Pay Tab:

 • Update the default entries for the standard pay row (DW) to reflect the new work week.
-(Delete the entry from the day that is dropped to leave an open block.)
+(Add or Delete the hours from the day/s that have changed.)

 Save your changes.